ynput/ayon-documentation/website/docs/dev_dev_mode.md

 Configuration of custom addon paths have checkbox and path input.
 If checkbox is disabled the path is ignored and if is enabled then path is used, even if not filled.
 Point the path to the client code inside repository to be able to have git controlled changes that are directly propagated.

-:::warning
+:::note
 Some addons have more complicated preparation of code for AYON launcher, in that case it is recommended to modify addon's create package script to extract client code to predefined directory.
+With that it is possible to use advantage of developer mode to some degree.
 :::

 ### Example of custom addon path